asciipip/greenbutton-python/doc/README.md

 Exactly one `ReadingType` entry.

-One or more `IntervalBlock` entries.
+Zero or more `IntervalBlock` entries.

 ### Children